gothicmicky/CarND_Term1_P4_AdvancedLaneFinding/README.md

 I verified that my perspective transform was working as expected by drawing the `src` and `dst` points onto a test image and its warped counterpart to verify that the lines appear parallel in the warped image.

-![alt text][image4]

-####4.
-Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:

 ![alt text][image5]

-####5.
-Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-I did this in lines # through # in my code in `my_other_file.py`

-####6.
-Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.
+### Step 5: Detect Lane Lines
+I started by taking a histogram of the warpped image.
+To reduce noise, only the bottom half of the image are used as the lane lines only appear in the bottom half.
+Then the peak of the left and right halves of the histogram were identified and used as the starting point for the left and right lines.
+Note that if the car drifted away from the center of the lane (e.g. change lanes), this approach would no longer work.

+Theh next step is to apply sliding windows from the starting point (bottom of the image) up to the top of the image.
+The width of the window is 100 pixels.
+The threshold for the mininum number of pixels is 50 for the window to be qualified as containing lanes.

+Once the left and right line pixel positions are extraced, a second order polynomail fit is applied using np.polyfit.
+Below is an example of the fitted lines.

+![alt text][image6]

+### Step 6: Curvature and Lane Position
+The radius of curvature and lane position were calculated using the fomular below in ln [24] [image7]

+### Step 7: Visualize fitted line

-I implemented this step in lines # through # in my code in `yet_another_file.py` in the function `map_lane()`.
+I implemented this step in ln [27].
 Here is an example of my result on a test image:

-![alt text][image6]
+![alt text][image8]

 ---